Before and after processing with texture overlays …

 Photoshop Texture Recipe

 The original image was processed in Lightroom to change the petal colours from a vibrant deep red to a subdued orangey-red.
 Then, in Photoshop, I overlaid the image with textures to brighten & soften the image further.
 Each texture layer was duplicated several times & different layer blend modes were applied to change the effects of the texture on the layers below.
 This recipe assumes a level of familiarity with applying & selectively removing textures in Photoshop.
 If you’re not familiar with the processes involved, please check out my tutorials.
-The textures used are some of my textures, available for free download on flickr.

 Left to Right: